 He then declared with a certainty that most braggarts could only dream of:

 “Compared to that, this is easy.”

 Now he’s just plain boasting!
 Lydia exhaled a deep breath that she didn’t even realize she held.
 He just made up a bunch of names that don’t even exist!
 Besides, NOBODY could win a battle that unfair!

-“Just who are you, anyway?”
-She challenged through her narrowed gaze.
+“Just who the hell are you, anyway!?”
+She challenged through her furrowed gaze.

 His grin, however, only seemed to grow more predatory at her disbelief.